 Your authority is for action alone, never to its fruits at any time.
 Never should the fruits of action be your motive; and never should there be attachment to inaction in you (2:47).

 Karma/work and its fruit

 Ordinarily when we speak of karma we mean the law of cause and effect, but it also means action or work.
 This is the usual meaning in the Bhagavad Gita.
-Karma includes both physical and mental activity, including both thought and feeling, which is why Jesus said that the mere desire to do evil was a form of committing the act (Matthew 5:21, 22, 28).
-As Krishna says: “The way of action is profound.
-He who perceives inaction in action, and action in inaction, is wise among men” (4:17, 18).
+Karma includes both physical and mental activity, including both thought and feeling, which is why Jesus said that the mere desire to do evil was a form of committing the act (Matthew 5:21-22, 28).
+As Krishna says: “The path of action is difficult to understand.… He who perceives inaction in action and action in inaction–such a man is wise among men” (4:17-18).
 The fruit of action, karmaphala, is the result or effect of activity, both actual and intended.

 Authorization to work

-We are bombarded with talk about “rights” to everything imaginable.
-So if we are not careful we will accept the phrase “right to action” in the “right to work” meaning of politicians and social activists.
-“Right” is a very poor translation of adhikara, although just about everyone uses it.
-Adhikara means authority, qualification, jurisdiction, or prerogative; only peripherally does it mean privilege–and never “a right.”
+In some translations the expression “right to act” is used, but that is a very poor translation of adhikara, although just about everyone uses it.
+Adhikara means authority, qualification, jurisdiction, or prerogative; only peripherally does it mean privilege–and never a “right.”

 Basically, by taking human birth we have been authorized or enabled to engage in action.
-In truth, we cannot escape such an engagement, therefore we must learn from Krishna how to do it right.
+In truth, we cannot escape such an engagement.
+Therefore we must learn from Krishna how to do it correctly.
 And even before that we have to learn how to view our action and its authorization.
-Krishna is teaching us the correct perspective we must have on our entire life, which consists of nothing but action–and reaction.
+Krishna is teaching us the correct perspective we must have on our entire life, which consists of nothing but action and reaction to that action.

 The way in and the way out